-Did I consider trying to find the rightful owner?
-You bet I did.
+I know what you’re thinking: So, Len, did you consider trying to find the rightful owner?

-I made sure I did a complete 360 degree scan of the parking lot looking for people who may have dropped it, and while I did see two other folks walking to their cars I determined that they didn’t look like people irresponsible enough to have carelessly dropped five-bucks.
-Besides doesn’t Federal and State law say, and I’m paraphrasing here, finders keepers losers weepers?
+You bet!
+I thoroughly scanned the parking lot, looking for people who may have dropped it.
+And while I did see two folks walking to their cars, they didn’t look like people irresponsible enough to have carelessly dropped five-bucks.

 Finding loose money on the ground is kind of like winning the lottery, although the payoff is a lot smaller.
-Perhaps I should say it’s more like winning a lottery scratcher — not that I do that sort of thing.
+Perhaps it’s more accurate to say it’s like winning a lottery scratcher — not that I do that sort of thing.

-Anyway, that was the second time in my life I ever found something other than a loose coin waiting to be picked up.
+Anyway, that was only the second time in my life that I ever found something other than a loose coin on the ground.

 The Ethics of Found Money

 Of course, there’s found money — and then there’s found money.
-Obviously, there is a point where the amount of money found becomes so large that it makes sense to actually turn the money in to the authorities.
+Obviously, there is a point where the amount of found cash becomes large enough that not turning it in to the authorities becomes an ethical issue.
 The question is where do we draw the line?

-To me the answers are totally dependent on the circumstances.
+To me the answer is totally dependent on the circumstances.

-I’m sure a lot of you would disagree with my assertion that a single loose bill as large as $100 aimlessly blowing in the street is a personal, er, windfall.
+I’m sure a lot of you will disagree with my assertion that a single loose bill as large as $100 aimlessly blowing in the street should be considered a personal windfall, no pun intended.

-Before you think I am total heartless ass for making such a claim, let me also say that I do believe that a wad of cash or multiple bills tied up with, say, a rubber band or money clip is not a windfall and as such I would turn it in.
+However, I also believe that a wad of cash, or multiple bills tied up with, say, a rubber band or a money clip is absolutely not a windfall.
+In those cases, I would certainly turn the currency in.

-I would also turn in a single $100 bill laying on the floor of any business establishment or, for example, a taxi.
-In that case I could easily see the owner, after recognizing he recently lost his money, quickly determining exactly where he lost it.
+I would also turn in a single $100 bill laying on the floor of any business establishment or, for example, the backseat of a taxi.
+In both cases, I could easily see the owner, after recognizing he recently lost his money, quickly determining exactly where he lost it.